Adventure Is Out There!

 Of course you'll need a license, and to transfer your license from another state, you will have to study for, take, and pass a written test.
 And of course you'll need to register the car and get insurance.
 Hawaii has yearly inspection requirements, but no smog testing requirements.

-Students are, in general, not good at maintaining their vehicles, so be extremely careful with who you buy from.
+Students are, in general, not good at maintaining their vehicles as they tend to put off timely maintenance due to being poor, so be extremely careful with who you buy from.
 Get the car looked over by a mechanic or mechanically trustworthy friend before buying, even if you have to pay them to do it.
 Don't just trust people, and definitely don't think people tell you the truth because they are LDS.
 Someone I know on the island, whose dad died within the month, was sold a lemon with an undisclosed major oil leak which killed the engine 5 days after buying it from someone LDS with no morals or sympathy.
 Buying from or selling to your friend might be a terrible idea.
 Even with friends, students don't always show the most integrity.
 I have witnessed one of my student tenants buy a vehicle from her "friend," go joyriding with it, clearly mistreat it, and then return it to the seller, demanding her money back and threatening a lawsuit if she didn't get it because she said it wasn't in as good condition as she thought.
 Unbelievable.
 On the other hand, if you sell to someone you see all the time, they might ask you to fix new problems that pop up because you should have told them about it, in effect asking for an extended warranty of sorts.
 It is best for both sides for the car to be properly assessed by a knowledgeable person in advance of the sale so that the transaction happens honestly, cleanly, and without headaches and broken relationships down the road.

 Consider a AAA road side assistance membership, especially if you're not sure about the condition of your car.
 It is serious peace of mind in case anything goes wrong with the car leaving you stuck somewhere very inconvenient.
 If you're the type to not budget your gas money or make sure you have gas for upcoming appointments, you might need to be rescued someday when you run out.
 It's also great if you lock your keys in the car, leave the lights on by accident and need a jump start, or need a tow to a mechanic.